 Section 3.
 Governance

 The Board of Trustees shall be the governing body of the Society.
 The Chair of the Board shall preside at all meetings of the Board.
 The Chair shall establish in concert with the Board the policy, strategy and goals of the Society.
 Accurate minutes of the proceedings of its meetings shall be kept by the Secretary.
 All powers of the Society shall be exercised by the Board of Trustees, which may delegate to officers and to committees such authority as specified in these Bylaws.
-All proposals for members as set forth in Article IV shall be submitted by the Membership Committee for action by the Board of Trustees.
-Only names of candidates who have fulfilled the requirements of the Society as set forth in Article IV and have been favorably recommended by the Board of Trustees shall be presented to the Society by the Secretary for election as members.
 The Board of Trustees shall sit in judgment for the review of any alleged unprofessional conduct or violation of the constitution by any member, and it alone shall have the power of investigating, hearing, and deciding innocence or guilt with due regard for the rights of the individual.

 Section 4.
 Notices of Meetings

 Regular meetings of Trustees may be held at such time and place as shall from time to time be designated by resolution of the Board of Trustees.
 The Board shall meet at least two times per year.

 Section 5.
 Annual Meeting

 The Board of Trustees of the Society shall meet each year immediately prior to the Annual Meeting of the members of the Society.